Poached eggs just don’t fit on square slices of bread. And I’m on a mission to change that!

 20g Hemp seeds

 50g Chia seeds

 15g of Psyllium Husks

 1 handful of dried seaweed

 Preheat the oven to 180 C / Gas Mark 4 / 355 F

 Add the flax, chia, hemp, buckwheat and psyllium husks (if using) to a blender and blitz.

 Add 500ml (2 cups) of water, mix well and set aside for about 10 minutes.
 It will form a gelatinous mixture.

-Fold in the 550g of rolled oats, adding dashes of water as needed.
+In the same blender blitz in the 450g of rolled oats.
+Add this, along with the remaining 100g of oats to the wet mix, combining well.
+Add dashes of water as needed.
 It should form a sticky mixture.

 Incorporate the oil, salt and any extras like seaweed and seeds.